brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/MaliciousProcessDetection/README.md

    - **Installation:** Ensure RSAT is installed on your Windows 10/11 workstation to enable remote administration of Windows Servers.
    - **Usage:** Facilitates the management of Active Directory and other remote server roles.

-*Scripts that process `.evtx` files can also be run directly from a Windows 10 or 11 workstation.*

 ## 📄 Description

 This folder contains a suite of PowerShell scripts crafted to detect and remove **malicious processes** and unwanted applications within Windows environments.
 These tools automate and simplify the uninstallation of unauthorized software, enhancing system security and maintaining organizational compliance.